craig2812/ai-operator/CONTRIBUTING.md

 # Contributing to AI Operator

-Thank you for your interest in contributing to AI Operator!
 This document provides guidelines for contributing to the project.

 ## Development Setup

 1. Clone the repository:

    ```bash
    git clone https://github.com/craig2812/ai-operator.git
    cd ai-operator
    ```

 2. Install dependencies (if any):

    ```bash
    npm install
    ```

-3. Development files are located in the `dev/` directory
+3. Development files are located in the `development/` directory

 ## Project Structure

 - **Core Package Files**: Files that will be included in the NPM package
-- **Development Files**: Located in `dev/` directory - not included in package
+- **Development Files**: Located in `development/` directory - not included in package
 - **Documentation**: Update relevant docs when making changes

 ## Making Changes